Cathay Pacific ends skirts-only rule for female staff

-HONG KONG (AFP) - Hong Kong flag carrier Cathay Pacific will end its 70-year-old skirts- only rule for female uniformed staff after the flight attendants' union on Thursday (March 29) won the right to wear trousers.
+HONG KONG • Hong Kong flag carrier Cathay Pacific will end its 70-year-old skirts-only rule for female uniformed staff after the flight attendants union won the right to wear trousers.

-She said many female colleagues had expressed concern over wearing short shirts while working, especially when putting passengers' luggage into overhead compartments and also when taking public transport off duty.
+She said many female colleagues had expressed concern over wearing short skirts while working, especially when putting passengers' luggage into overhead compartments and also when taking public transport off duty.

 "It not only provides us one more option, but also provides us with protection," Ms Mak added.